 a list of keywords detailing the contents

-a list of classifications according to the 2020 Mathematics Subject Classification scheme
+classifications list according to the 2020 Mathematics Subject Classification

 (Letters to the Editor do not need to include these.)